 You have the opportunity to see the raw beauty of the Gulf of California through the eyes of a marine biologist.
-This expedition is as eco-friendly as possible but we are not going to hug any trees - well, maybe a sea lion.
+The expeditions are as eco-friendly as possible but you are not going to hug any trees - well, maybe a sea lion.
 Expect an incredible adventure and the most beautiful interaction with whale sharks and sea lions.

-Join us on our first special and exclusive dive trip where diving with big animals and marine conservation meet
+Exclusive dive trips where diving with big animals and marine conservation meet

 Raw beauty awaits you in Baja California!
 It’s been said that the Gulf of California, also known as the Sea of Cortez, is one of the most biologically rich bodies of water on our planet.
 Indeed, Jacques-Yves Cousteau himself dubbed this sea “The world’s aquarium”.
 There are close to one thousand species of fish, several thousand species of invertebrates and a bounty of majestic animals such as various species of balleen whales, pods of dolphins, aggregating whale sharks, colonies of sea lions, mobula rays, manta rays, seabirds and more.